guserav/dotfiles/README.md

 - `steam_user`: The user to use to install steam with.
 (Schouldn't be root)
 - `vim_user`: The user to use to install vim with.
 (Schouldn't be root)
 - `aur_user`: The user to use to install all aur packages with.
 (Schouldn't be root) TODO replace the other aur roles with that
+- `onedrive_user`: User to add onedrive unit for.
+Keep in mind that the onedrive client has to be configured separately

 # Tags
 Tags can be specified with the `--tags` option in a comma separated list (e.g. `--tags "base,gui"`).